 PDHs: 12 (equals 1.2 CEUs)

-This course will be held via Zoom Meetings.
+The Distance Learning version of this course will be held via Zoom Meetings.
 You will need to download the Zoom Cloud Meeting app prior to the first session.

 Recommended Texts and Software